Alternative Viewing Days – Autumn Semester 2021/22

-Due to the ongoing Covid19 Pandemic, viewing days cannot take place in the usual way.
-Equally, as you submitted your assignments online, they are available to view on your Learning Management System (i.e. Sulis, Moodle etc.) that you used to submit them.
+Due to the ongoing Covid19 Pandemic, viewing days cannot take place in the usual way, as a result, it is not possible for students to view their scripts in person.
+However, students can apply to receive a breakdown of their grades.
+The Alternative Viewing Days covers all exams/assessment irrespective of whether they were in person or online.
+Equally, if you submitted your assignments online, they are available to view on your Learning Management System (i.e. Sulis, Moodle etc.) that you used to submit them.

-The closing date for receipt of applications to view the breakdown of grades is:
+The closing date for receipt of applications to receive a breakdown of grades is:

 Applications cannot be accepted after this date.